Einstein’s quantum ghost is here to stay

 The physicist Richard Feynman created a beautiful way of expressing this bizarre fact with his path integral approach to quantum physics.
 In Feynman’s formulation, to calculate the probability that a particle will start here and end there, you must sum all available paths it can follow to that end.
 Each path is possible, and each has a probability of being the one.
 But contrary to a falling rock or a planet that orbits a star, we cannot know which path the particle takes.
 The very notion of a path between two points loses its meaning.

 Einstein would have none of it.
 To him, nature had to be rational, meaning it had to be amenable to a description that made sense.
-By making sense, he meant that an object followed simple causal behavior dictated by a deterministic evolution.
+By making sense, he meant that an object followed simple causal behavior.
 He believed quantum physics was missing something essential, and finding that something would restore sanity to physics.

 So, in 1935, with colleagues Boris Podolsky and Nathan Rosen — collectively they became known as EPR — Einstein published a paper trying to expose the absurdities of quantum mechanics.
 The title says it all: “Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?”